jboss-openshift/ce-testsuite/webserver/README.md

 #### Found an issue?
 Please, feel free to report the issue that you found [here](https://github.com/jboss-openshift/ce-testsuite/issues/new).

-__For feedbacks please send us an email (cloud-enablement-feedback@redhat.com) and let us know what you are thinking.__
+__For feedback please send us an email (cloud-enablement-feedback@redhat.com) and let us know what you are thinking.__